mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02 - Jun 17-21/Lecture 03/Assignment 3/README.md

 #### 🤔 Use Cases
 **`throw`**
-- When you need to explicitly throw an exception based on certain conditions in your code.
+- When we need to explicitly throw an exception based on certain conditions in your code.
 - Example: Validating user input and throwing an exception if the input is invalid.

 **`throws`**